iron-software/IronPdfNode.Examples/examples/backgrounds-and-foregrounds/README.md

 ***Based on <https://ironpdf.com/examples/backgrounds-and-foregrounds/>***

-Applying a background or foreground overlay to a PDF document, whether newly rendered or existing, is straightforward.
+Adding a background or foreground to a PDF can significantly enhance its presentation.
+This modification can be applied to both newly created or existing PDFs.

-In the demonstrated code snippet, the process starts by generating a PDF from a designated URL, which forms the base document.
-Subsequently, a separate PDF called "MyBackground.pdf" is accessed to serve as the background layer.
+Initially, the process starts by creating a PDF from a designated URL, which will serve as the primary document.
+Subsequently, we access an additional PDF named "MyBackground.pdf", intended for use as the background layer.

-To insert the background, the `addBackgroundFromAnotherPdf` method is deployed.
-This method effectively places the content of "MyBackground.pdf" behind the URL-rendered PDF’s content.
+To incorporate the background, the `addBackgroundFromAnotherPdf` method is employed.
+This effectively places the content of "MyBackground.pdf" beneath the primary URL-rendered PDF’s content.

-In addition, another PDF named "MyForeground.pdf" is loaded to act as a foreground overlay.
-By employing the `addForegroundFromAnotherPdf` method, this overlay is placed over the initial content on the first page (page index 0) of the PDF.
+Furthermore, an extra PDF dubbed "MyForeground.pdf" is loaded to serve as a foreground element.
+This overlay is applied to the very first page (page index 0) of the PDF document using the `addForegroundFromAnotherPdf` method, ensuring it appears above the existing material.

-The final output, a composite PDF document that includes the original base PDF along with the added background and foreground layers, is then saved under the name "Complete.pdf."
+Ultimately, the modified PDF, which now comprises the original PDF, the added background, and the foreground overlay, is saved under the name "Complete.pdf."